 As soon as we stepped in the lobby at the Proper Hotel in San Francisco my daughter gave me the I know why you booked this hotel look… Located in San Francisco’s Mid-Market area closer to the Tenderloin district, it is not really walking distance to my favorite areas or green spaces, and not located on the popular cable car route either.
 We usually stay near the Yerba Buena gardens or Union Street.
 But the art filled lobby and beautiful design aesthetics of the rooms won me over.
-So for our little mom and daughter weekend, I booked us for a Proper Stay in San Francisco at the Proper Hotel!
+So for our little mom and daughter weekend, I booked us for a Proper Stay in San Francisco at the Proper Hotel.
+Here is a review and why I loved it!

 What is in this Post